ska-telescope/developer.skatelescope.org/src/getting-started/integrate-skampi.rst

   gitlab-ci.yml file on the root of the repository Dockerfile on the root of the repository (or in an image folder)

-Next you need to verify that our .gitlab-ci.yml file  follows standard SKAO GitLab CI/CD infrastructure practices.
+Next you need to verify that the .gitlab-ci.yml file  follows standard SKAO GitLab CI/CD infrastructure practices.
 Stages shall contain lint, build, test, pages, publish and scan.
 For ska-tango-examples:

 .. code-block:: yaml